Program overview

 Program Overview

-Sheridan’s Practical Nursing program is designed to equip students with the essential skills needed to thrive in the expanding field of nursing.
-This program is approved by the College of Nurses of Ontario, allowing graduates to apply for the Regulatory Exam-Practical Nurse (REx-PN) upon completion.
-Successful candidates will receive a license to practice as a Registered Practical Nurse in Ontario.
-The curriculum emphasizes hands-on experience, ensuring that students are well-prepared to provide quality care across various healthcare settings.
+Sheridan’s Practical Nursing program equips students with essential skills to thrive in the expanding nursing field.
+This four-semester diploma program is approved by the College of Nurses of Ontario (CNO), allowing graduates to apply for the Regulatory Exam-Practical Nurse (REx-PN).
+Upon passing the exam, students will receive a license to practice as a Registered Practical Nurse in Ontario.
+The program emphasizes hands-on experience, enabling students to assist clients with various health needs, including nutrition, medication, and hygiene, while also promoting health and well-being.

 Program Structure

-• Hands-on clinical placements starting from the first semester.
+• Clinical placements starting from the first semester, providing real-world experience in various healthcare settings.

 Featured Experiences

-• Clinical placements in various healthcare settings, including long-term care facilities and hospitals.
+• Clinical placements in diverse healthcare environments, including long-term care and acute care hospitals.

-• Opportunity to fast-track studies by completing semesters back-to-back.
+• Opportunity to fast-track studies by completing all semesters consecutively.

 Career Options

-Graduates of the Practical Nursing program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Practical Nursing program can pursue a variety of rewarding career paths in Canada, including:

 • Registered Practical Nurse (RPN): Provide nursing care in hospitals, clinics, and community health settings.

-• Long-Term Care Nurse: Work in nursing homes and assist with the care of elderly patients.
+• Long-Term Care Nurse: Work in nursing homes and assist elderly patients with daily living activities.

 • Community Health Nurse: Focus on health promotion and disease prevention in community settings.

-• Medical Equipment Sales Representative: Utilize nursing knowledge to assist in the sales of medical devices and equipment.
+• Medical Equipment Sales Representative: Utilize nursing knowledge to assist in the sales and support of medical devices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.